cognitedata/power-ops-sdk/CONTRIBUTING.md

 ## Change Limitations

-Not all resource types can be changed and not all operations are supported to be made on existing resources.
+Not all resource types can be changed, and not all operations are supported to be made on existing resources.
 Refer to the [Data Modeling changes documentation](https://docs.cognite.com/cdf/dm/dm_concepts/dm_containers_views_datamodels/#impact-of-changes-to-views-and-data-models) for a detailed list of what is allowed.
 Based on if an operation is allowed or not there are a few different ways to deploy the changes.